What are the Advantages of High-Deductible Health Plans?

 Why HDHPs Are Becoming More Popular

-- Rising healthcare costs, prompting employers to shift more financial responsibility to employees
+- Healthcare costs keep rising, so employers shift more responsibility to employees

 Also Read:Can I get coverage if I’m unemployed?